YouTube Shortsvideo clippingAI video editingcontent repurposing

 Keep Shorts Under 60 Seconds

-This is a hard requirement.
-YouTube will not classify a video as a Short if it exceeds 60 seconds.
+This is a hard platform requirement, not a stylistic preference.
+YouTube will not classify a video as a Short if it exceeds 60 seconds — it becomes a regular upload and never enters the Shorts feed.
 The 45–55 second range tends to have the highest completion rates.

 Write a Keyword-Rich Title